 - Update designs and offerings occasionally to keep the program fresh and appealing.

 How to Get Gift Certificates

 If you want to sell physical gift certificates for your business, you have a few main options — you can design and print them yourself using a program like Photoshop, or you can use a template from a printing service like Vistaprint and order them.

 Whichever route you choose, just add the essential information like what each card is redeemable for and when it can be used.

 You can also get up and running quickly by selling online gift certificates, which will be covered later in the post.

 Differences Between Gift Certificates and Gift Cards

 Gift certificates differ from gift cards because they are usually only redeemable one time and aren’t generally reloadable.
 They can cover a set amount of money or a specific type of product or service, like a free lunch or a spa service of the person’s choice.
-Gift cards only operate in dollar amounts and can often be used multiple times.
-This option usually takes more time to get started, but you might consider offering both at some point.

 Small Business Deals